SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 This process encompasses both a development and testing philosophy as well as a specific GitHub branching structure.
 There are several key reasons we like using CumulusCI Flow:

 * Everything is done in scratch orgs to eliminate "state drift" that occurs over time in persistent orgs.
-The only persistent org in this process is the packaging org.
+The only persistent org in this process is the packaging org or production org.
 * Changes to branches that are being actively developed are thoroughly tested on each commit.
-* A new Beta Version of the package is created and tested for each commit on a project's ``main`` branch.
+* For managed package projects, a new beta version of the package is created and tested for each commit on a project's ``main`` branch.
 * Auto-merging functionality keeps branches up-to-date with the ``main`` branch.

 CumulusCI Flow is implemented in the standard library flows provided by CumulusCI, but the approach to working